redis-go/redis/README.md

 <p align="center">Work-In-Progress Redis implementation in Go</p>

 This project intentionally started to see how easy it is in Go to implement a full blown Redis clone.
+As one of the side effects, imagine you could write redis modules in Go, that would be awesome!

 # WIP
 A *work-in-progress* implementation of redis for Go.